PawelDabrowski83/genAlgo/README.md

 > setFitness(Gene)
 > countFitness(Gene)

-Evaluator has two method setFitness() which set caluleted fitness to given gene, and countFitness(Gene) method to count fitness of gene.
-Evaluator count fitness only by comparing two char.
+Evaluator has method setFitness() to calculate fitness of gene Evaluator count fitness only by comparing two char.
 One current value in gene wiht target char Target char should be passed to Evaluator as argument in constructor